SylviaOne/Repo-hub/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.